Baltimore and Ohio Railroad: Early construction and legal battles

-The Baltimore and Ohio Railroad cornerstone is displayed at the B&O Railroad Museum under a painting depicting Charles Carroll of Carrollton, the last living signer of the Declaration of Independence, at a groundbreaking ceremony on July 4, 1828.
+The Baltimore and Ohio Railroad cornerstone is displayed at the National Museum of Railroad History & Innovation under a painting depicting Charles Carroll of Carrollton, the last living signer of the Declaration of Independence, at a groundbreaking ceremony on July 4, 1828.

 Construction began on July 4, 1828.

 The initial tracks were built with granite stringers topped by strap iron rails.
 The first section, from Baltimore west to Ellicott's Mills (now known as Ellicott City), opened on May 24, 1830.
 While a steam locomotive (Tom Thumb) was demonstrated on the B&O in 1830, the railroad did not switch to steam until 1831, and the first trains on the 26 mi round trip to Ellicott's Mills were pulled by horses.

 From Ellicott's Mills, the railroad followed the Patapsco River upstream to a high point near Parr's Ridge (now known as Mount Airy), where it descended into the Monocacy and Potomac river valleys.
 Further extensions opened to Frederick (including the short Frederick Branch) on December 1, 1831; Point of Rocks on April 2, 1832; and Sandy Hook on December 1, 1834.
 Sandy Hook, on the north bank of the Potomac, remained the end of the line until 1836 when the railroad opened its bridge over the Potomac River to reach Harpers Ferry (then Virginia, now West Virginia).
 A connection at Harpers Ferry with the Winchester and Potomac Railroad, running southwest to Winchester, Virginia, opened in 1837.

 Pushing west from Harpers Ferry, the B&O reached Martinsburg in May 1842; Hancock in June 1842; and Cumberland on November 5, 1842, which remained the end of the line for a number of years.
 Additional sections opened to Piedmont on July 21, 1851, and Fairmont on June 22, 1852.
 Later that year, the B&O finally reached the Ohio River at Moundsville, where port facilities were built, followed shortly later by Wheeling (then Virginia, now West Virginia) on January 1, 1853.
 Wheeling remained the terminus through the American Civil War until a bridge could be constructed across the Ohio River.